A Comprehensive 2018 Action Plan, from A-Z

 A: Action is great, unless it’s the wrong action.
 So start here with some advice from Guy Kawasaki: Always be selling, not strategizing about selling.
 Train your customer-facing team to be service-oriented salespeople, not “order-takers.”

 B: Best beats first.
-Be brilliant at the basics and then excel at executing the fundamentals.
+Master and then excel at executing the fundamentals.
 Do the common things uncommonly well.

 D: DIRFT means Do It Right the First Time.
-Practice with the team via role-playing and training, but never on the customer.
+Practice with the team, but never on the customer.
 Assess all processes with this question: “What could go wrong?’
 Then have an advance plan to minimize mistakes.

 E: Everything you don’t sell has a triple cost.
 You pay to buy it, store it and throw it away.
 A dollar on the shelf that you don’t need is a dollar wasted.
 But remember…

 G: Government and business do not go well together.
 Play by the rules.
-Don’t do anything that gets the local, state or federal government further involved in your restaurant or bar.
+Don’t do anything that gets the local, state or federal government further involved in your restaurant.

 H: Hiring the right people will not insure a manager’s success but hiring the wrong people will insure the manager’s failure.
 Why?
 See next letter.

-J: Jumpstart every shift with clear shared goals and an energetic, focused pre-shift meeting.
+J: Jumpstart every shift with a clear shared goals and an energetic, focused pre-shift meeting.
 If you’re not sure how to do that, check out our best-selling DVD called Jumpstart here in the Sullivision.com Store

-L: Learning is to team development what service is to the customer.
-Give it in abundance and develop daily.
+L: Learning is to the team what service is to the customer.
+Give it in abundance.
 Learning is like rowing upstream; not to advance is to drop back.